Azure-Samples/azure-python-labs/README.md

 [Go to lab](2b-vscode-django-postgres-dev-container/README.md)

-## Python Primacy on Azure Functions
+## Use Azure Functions to Find Primes

-...
+Create an Azure Function in Python with an HTTP endpoint that will respond with whether or not your input is a prime number.

+- Create an Azure Function using the command line interface.
+- Test the default "Hello, World" Function.
+- Edit the code run when the endpoint is called to determine if an input is prime.
+- Test the new functionality with your own inputs.

 [Go to lab](4-azure-functions-python/README.md)

 ## Detecting Emotion with Azure Cognitive Services

-...
+Use a Jupyter Notebook and Azure Cognitive Services to analyze images in real time to detect faces and their dominant emotions.

+In this lab you will:

+- Connect to Azure Cognitive Services (ACS).
+- Test the raw response from ACS.
+- Use this response to create an overlay plotting the detected faces and emotions over any given image.
+- Test it out with any image you want!

 [Go to lab](5-jupyter-azure-cognitive-services-face/README.md)

 ## Build a Movie Recommendation system using Azure Machine Learning

-This tutorial will walk through how to build a Movie Recommender system trained with a Simple Algorithm for Recommenders (SAR) for the Movielens dataset on Azure Machine Learning service.
-It demonstrates how to use the power of the cloud to manage data, switch to powerful GPU machines, and monitor runs while training a model.
+Build a Movie Recommender system trained with a Simple Algorithm for Recommenders (SAR) for the Movielens dataset on Azure Machine Learning service.
+Use the power of the cloud to manage data, switch to powerful GPU machines, and monitor runs while training a model.

 In this lab you will:

 - Connect to an Azure Machine Learning service workspace
-- Access movielens data from a datastore
+- Access Movielens data from a datastore
-- Connect to cpu and gpu machines from Azure Machine Learning Compute
+- Connect to CPU and GPU machines from Azure Machine Learning Compute
 - Create a training script using the recommender repo's util functions for SAR and add logging information
-- Submit the training job to AzureML, and monitor the run with a jupyter widget
+- Submit the training job to AzureML, and monitor the run with a Jupyter widget
 - Test an existing model with new user data
 - **Optional Part 2**: Deploy the model to a web service using Azure Container Instance.